-Alcohol Abuse and Dependence Information, Adult
+Alcohol Misuse and Dependence Information, Adult

-Alcohol abuse.
-This is when you use alcohol too much or too often.
-You may use alcohol to make yourself feel happy or to reduce stress.
+Alcohol is a widely available drug and people choose to drink alcohol in different amounts.
+Alcohol misuse and dependence can have a negative effect on your life.
+Alcohol misuse is when you use alcohol too much or too often.
 You may have a hard time setting a limit on the amount you drink.

-Alcohol abuse and dependence can have a negative effect on your life.
 Drinking too much can lead to addiction.
 You may feel like you need alcohol to function normally.
 You may drink alcohol before work in the morning, during the day, or as soon as you get home from work in the evening.
 These actions can result in:

 Poor work performance.